 Paestum Campania, Italy Travel Guide

 If you possess a short visit, focus on Paestum's core attractions.
-Arrive at Paestum train the terminal in the morning (9:00 AM).
-Walk to the Paestum Archaeological Park and spend 3-4 hours exploring the grand religious sites and ancient city layout.
-Take your time to walk around each place of worship and value its scale.
+Arrive at Paestum train the train station in the morning (9:00 AM).
+Walk to the Paestum Archaeological Park and spend 3-4 hours exploring the grand places of worship and ancient city layout.
+Take your time to walk around each temple and appreciate its scale.

-Customize your itinerary for your particular interests, focusing on what you appreciate most.
+Adapt your travel plans to your specific interests, focusing on what you appreciate most.

 Day 2: Day trip to Pompeii & Herculaneum.
 Experience these preserved Roman cities.